louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Fifth consensus guidelines for the management of postoperative nausea and vomiting: executive summary [^369bd9e4].
 Anesthesia and Analgesia (2025).
 High credibility.

-Guideline 3—Administer PONV prophylaxis using 2 interventions in adults at any risk for postoperative nausea and vomiting (PONV)—notes that randomized controlled trials, meta-analyses, guidelines, and expert opinion recommend the use of combination therapy and administration of 2 antiemetics in patients with 1-2 risk factors for prevention of PONV, and that the majority of single drug to single drug comparison studies for prevention of PONV are on the 5-HT3 receptor antagonist (RA) class of antiemetics.
+Guideline 3 — Administer PONV prophylaxis using 2 interventions in adults at any risk for postoperative nausea and vomiting (PONV) — notes that randomized controlled trials, meta-analyses, guidelines, and expert opinion recommend the use of combination therapy and administration of 2 antiemetics in patients with 1–2 risk factors for prevention of PONV, and that the majority of single drug to single drug comparison studies for prevention of PONV are on the 5-HT3 receptor antagonist (RA) class of antiemetics.

 ---

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^beb0b57a].
 Academic Emergency Medicine (2012).
 Medium credibility.

-NASEMSO National Model EMS Clinical Guidelines—patient safety considerations note that ondansetron should not be administered to patients who have a prolonged QT interval as it can cause torsades, that for very young pediatric patients ondansetron can be sedating, and that dystonic and extrapyramidal symptoms are possible side effects of antiemetics for which diphenhydramine may be used at adult 25–50 mg IV/IM/PO or pediatric 1 mg/kg IV/IM/PO (maximum dose 50 mg); medications that prolong the QT interval may alter treatment options.
+NASEMSO National Model EMS Clinical Guidelines — patient safety considerations note that ondansetron should not be administered to patients who have a prolonged QT interval as it can cause torsades, that for very young pediatric patients ondansetron can be sedating, and that dystonic and extrapyramidal symptoms are possible side effects of antiemetics for which diphenhydramine may be used at adult 25–50 mg IV/IM/PO or pediatric 1 mg/kg IV/IM/PO (maximum dose 50 mg); medications that prolong the QT interval may alter treatment options.

 ---

 ### Ondansetron [^384a0eba].
 FDA (2025).
 Medium credibility.

 In the same trial, 56% of patients receiving a single 24-mg oral dose of ondansetron experienced no nausea during the 24-hour trial period, compared with 36% of patients in the oral ondansetron 8‑mg twice-a-day group (P = 0.001) and 50% in the oral ondansetron 32-mg once-a-day group.
-Dosage regimens of ondansetron 8 mg twice daily and 32 mg once daily are not recommended for the prevention of nausea and vomiting associated with highly emetogenic chemotherapy [see Dosage and Administration (2.1)] .
+Dosage regimens of ondansetron 8 mg twice daily and 32 mg once daily are not recommended for the prevention of nausea and vomiting associated with highly emetogenic chemotherapy [see Dosage and Administration (2.1)].

 In a second trial, efficacy of a single 24-mg oral dose of ondansetron for the prevention of nausea and vomiting associated with highly emetogenic cancer chemotherapy, including cisplatin greater than or equal to 50 mg/m2, was confirmed.

 Moderately Emetogenic Chemotherapy

 A randomized, placebo-controlled, double‑blind trial was conducted in the US in 67 patients receiving a cyclophosphamide‑based chemotherapy regimen containing doxorubicin.
 The first 8-mg dose of ondansetron was administered 30 minutes before the start of chemotherapy, with a subsequent dose 8 hours after the first dose, followed by 8 mg of ondansetron twice a day for 2 days after the completion of chemotherapy.

 ---

 ### Fourth consensus guidelines for the management of postoperative nausea and vomiting [^77b9d14a].
 Anesthesia and Analgesia (2020).
 High credibility.

-Combination antiemetic therapy—The panel continues to recommend combination antiemetic therapy for patients at higher risk for postoperative nausea and vomiting (PONV), noting robust literature showing that combinations of 2 or more antiemetics are superior to single agents, and that use of combination therapy in adults is firmly established in anesthesia practice.
+Combination antiemetic therapy — The panel continues to recommend combination antiemetic therapy for patients at higher risk for postoperative nausea and vomiting (PONV), noting robust literature showing that combinations of 2 or more antiemetics are superior to single agents, and that use of combination therapy in adults is firmly established in anesthesia practice.

 ---

-### Ondansetron (marketed as zofran) information (...) [^086c1bc2].
+### Ondansetron (marketed as zofran) information… [^086c1bc2].
 FDA (2015).
 Low credibility.

 Ondansetron is used to prevent nausea and vomiting caused by cancer chemotherapy, radiation therapy and surgery.
 It is in a class of medications called 5-HT3 receptor antagonists and works by blocking the action of serotonin, a natural substance that may cause nausea and vomiting.
-Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA's MedWatch Adverse Event Reporting program using the contact information at the bottom of this page. .. .
+Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA's MedWatch Adverse Event Reporting program using the contact information at the bottom of this page.
 Related Information
-- FDA Drug Safety Communication: Updated information on 32 mg intravenous ondansetron dose and pre-mixed ondansetron products
+- **FDA Drug Safety Communication**: Updated information on 32 mg intravenous ondansetron dose and pre-mixed ondansetron products
-- FDA Drug Safety Communication: New information regarding QT prolongation with ondansetron
+- **FDA Drug Safety Communication**: New information regarding QT prolongation with ondansetron
-- FDA Drug Safety Communication: Abnormal heart rhythms may be associated with use of Zofran
+- **FDA Drug Safety Communication**: Abnormal heart rhythms may be associated with use of Zofran
-- FDA Drug Safety Communication for Healthcare Professionals: Abnormal heart rhythms may be associated with use of Zofran
+- **FDA Drug Safety Communication for Healthcare Professionals**: Abnormal heart rhythms may be associated with use of Zofran

 ---